kcm2/ab/references/angelbeatshd.rst

 .. [#wis-23] May change the exact dates here to make it fit in better.
 As the party is on the 24th but the students go on break on the 21st.
 .. [#wis-24] This supports that the SSS are the "social outcasts" and why no other students really interact with them [#wis-25]_.
 .. [#wis-25] This could be shown by Otonashi not being in the SSS uniform speaking to the students normally.
+.. [#wis-26] I feel this could/should be changed to be a more serious answer where Kanade could talk about some rough memories she has of Chiyo.

 Character introductions
 ========================